 For further information see clause 3.5 / [IETF CLUE UCS].

-{Editor’s Note: Needs some future clarification to possible some overlap between this use case and use case 8.}

 …

 6.8 Use case 8: Legacy Interworking

+{Contributor’s note: As use case 5 has been updated to clarify its relationship to legacy devices it is proposed to clarify that this use case not only applies to videoconferencing terminals but also applies to heterogeneous devices, e.g. voice only devices.}

-This use case describes a case where a legacy videoconferencing endpoint is involved in the telepresence session.
+This use case describes a case where a legacy videoconferencing endpoint (or other heterogeneous device such as voice only endpoint) is involved in the telepresence session.
 The legacy endpoint does not understand additions related to telepresence functionality and interworking is required to communicate between the telepresence and legacy endpoints.
 Figure 8 illustrates the use case.